Affiliate links on Android Authority may earn us a commission. Learn more.

 How to get started with Upwork and make money

 A freelancer’s biggest challenge is finding clients.
-Services like Upwork are amazing platforms for clients and freelancers to find each other and establish a business relationship.
-Whether you are looking for extra cash or a serious source of income, Upwork is a website you can’t ignore, and today we are going to teach you the ins and outs of getting started with it.
+That’s where services like Upwork come in.
+These helpful platforms help clients and freelancers find each other and establish a business relationship.
+Whether you are looking for extra cash or a serious source of income, it’s almost impossible to ignore Upwork.
+Today we are going to teach you the ins and outs of getting started with it.

 In a nutshell, Upwork is a hub that enables clients and freelancers to find each other and work together, ensuring the safety of both parties.
-All communications and file transfers can be done through the website, as well as logging the time you have worked.
-Upwork will serve as a mediator for payments.
+They are an intermediary of sorts.
+All communications and file transfers can be done through the website and logging the time you have worked.
+Upwork will also process payments.
 They make sure clients pay, but don’t release the funds to talent until the job is done.
 This brings peace of mind to everyone involved.

 Don’t miss: Top freelance sites for finding paid work online

 Of course, the website will take a cut.
 Upwork’s fees are 20% of the first $500 you get from a single client.
 The percentage goes down to 10% of whatever the client pays you between $500-$10,000, and 5% for anything that surpasses the $10,000 threshold.

 What kind of work can you find at Upwork?

 Upwork is mostly all about freelancing work, which usually revolves around specific categories.
 These are mostly artistic or skilled labor positions that are temporary.
 Here are some common jobs you can find at Upwork:

 - Virtual assistance